geblanco/mlflow-tracking-server/README.md

 # Disclosure
-This server is unprotected and publicly available, if you need security just put it behind a proxy.
+This server is unprotected and publicly available, if you need security just put it behind a proxy (see branch proxy).

 # License
 MIT License